-Cost of Community Services Impacts/Lower Price Range Housing Dilemma Hopkinton attracted so many new families during the 1990s that its under-18 population growth rate ranked third in the state.
+Cost of Community Services Impacts/Lower Price Range Housing Dilemma rate ranked third in the state.
 For towns that absorbed a large share of the state's new housing, there were profound impacts on the cost of community services on one hand, and housing prices on the other hand.
 Although larger lot sizes could reduce future development, residents at the "Hopkinton at the Crossroads Forum" in 2005 recognized that "large lots drive up acquisition costs."
 Still, they questioned promoting compact development to provide more affordability because "dense housing drives up service costs."
 Since then, the Town has had to face these issues head-on with the development of Weston Nurseries.
 In the end, the Town decided to work with the developer to craft a revenue-neutral or revenue-positive development that addresses housing needs and provides housing at high densities, in return for open space and other community benefits.
 Legacy Farms has provided a revenue positive development as the bedroom count and types of units was limited for the entire project, thereby limiting the potential for school aged children and associated town services.
 However, although Legacy Farms and other projects provide affordable rental housing units, it does not address a continuing need for lower priced ownership units.
 Finding a market-based solution to this dilemma has been difficult.